 George Lee Hanshaw Sr. was born on July 3, 1897 in Pittsburgh, Allegheny County, PA, the son of Frank Wayne and Mary Gertrude (McCoy) Hanshaw Sr.

-After the war, George "went up the ranks" as a financial advisor, and became known as a "customer's man" with clients who depended on him to make their fortunes.
+After the war, George "went up the ranks" as a financial advisor, and became known as a "customer's man" with clients who depended on him for sound judgment and counsel to make their fortunes.

 In 1926, at the age of about 29, George was joined in marriage with Kathryn Frances Reilly (Aug.
 22, 1901-1981).
 The nuptials were held in White Plains, Westchester County, PA.